 After being injured in a truck accident isn’t necessarily a great time to be making important decisions related to any ensuing legal claim.
 There are, however, some things to keep in mind that you probably shouldn’t do in such a situation.
 You are not required to speak to (or make a statement to) any representative of the trucking company, the insurance company, or the legal counsel that’s involved—nor should you.
 Allow your experienced Philadelphia truck accident lawyer to do the talking for you.
 Further, don’t sign away your rights by agreeing to the trucking company’s fair settlement offer without first consulting with an attorney.
 Again, your attorney will help you decide what’s fair and what isn’t.
 Finally, although every truck accident is harrowing and you may want to simply move on with your life by forgetting about the entire affair, it’s important to recognize that Pennsylvania has a two-year statute of limitations for truck accident claims and that your rights are too important to leave to chance.

 Truck accidents are horrifying and often wreak devastating damages.
 If you or someone you care about has been injured in a truck accident, you understand how difficult coping with the aftermath is, but help is available.
-At in Philadelphia, our dedicated truck accident attorneys are committed to aggressively campaigning for your legal rights and for your just compensation.
-Our experienced legal team is here to help, so please or call us at 215-825-5183 today.
+At The Levin Firm Personal Injury Lawyers in Philadelphia, our dedicated truck accident attorneys are committed to aggressively campaigning for your legal rights and for your just compensation.
+Our experienced legal team is here to help, so please contact or call us at 215-825-5183 today.